Kludron/kludron.github.io/_tabs/resources.md

 {:#Scam-Watch} [Scam Watch](https://www.scamwatch.gov.au/)
-: This is another online reporting tool for individuals to report scams, identify scams, receive advice if you've been scammed, and stay up to datewith the latest information around scams / which ways scammers are trying to steal from you.
+: This is another online reporting tool for individuals to report scams, identify scams, receive advice if you've been scammed, and stay up to date with the latest information around scams / which ways scammers are trying to steal from you.

 {:#Norton-Power-Eraser} [Norton Power Eraser](https://support.norton.com/sp/static/external/tools/npe.html) : This tool is useful in an instance where a computer needs to be eradicated of all viruses and the standard anti-virus